praegus/fitnesse-bootstrap-plus-theme/readme.md

 * Suites now have a 'run tags' input field in the navigation bar, so all tests containing any of the specified tags in this input field can be run immediately

 ###Usage:
-* Build the jar via mvn clean install
+* Build the jar: `mvn clean install`
-* Place the jar in FitNesse's plugins-directory
+* Copy the jar form the traget directory to FitNesse's plugins-directory
 * Add 'Theme=bootstrap-plus' to plugins.properties

 ###Screenshots: